 We offer writers at three levels of experience: Junior, Senior, and Premium.
-All our writers are talented journalists or authors, who have been rigorously assessed by UK Managing Editor Alice!
+All our writers are talented journalists or authors, who have been selected and approved by UK Managing Editor Louise!
 You can browse their profiles using the tabs below.

 Amarpreet enjoyed writing stories as a child, but somewhere along the line abandoned his writerly ambitions.
 In 2008, he read Richard Yates’s Revolutionary Road and his passion for writing was rekindled.
 He’s been working on a novel ever since, and has acquired an MA in Creative Writing from City University whilst working for an investment firm in Canary Wharf.